 Music Time: Give a toy musical instrument to baby and show her how to use it.
 They will enjoy learning how to make different sounds.
 Try forming a family band and making music together!
 Helps baby develop sensory skills.

 Human Obstacle: Lie down on the floor and get baby to crawl over you!
 When they crawl over, put your arms around them for a hug.
 You can add another person so baby has to do some extra crawling!
 Helps baby develop gross motor skills, build upper body strength, and bond.

 Bucket O’Toys: Fill up a bucket with toys of different sizes, textures, and colors.
 Ensure that none are small enough to be swallowed if baby decides to explore them with their mouth.
-Allow baby to explore the toys with all of their senses.
+Allow baby to explore the toys with all of their senses. *Be sure none of the toys are small enough to be swallowed.
 Helps baby develop sensory skills.

 Tray Time: Place pureed foods, like applesauce or yogurt, on baby’s tray and encourage play with a spoon.
 Helps baby develop feeding skills.

 Textures and Temps: Allow baby to experiment with textures and temperatures.
-Textured toys, like teething rings or a wet wash cloth you can freeze are fun for baby to experience.
+Textured toys, like teething rings or a wet washcloth that is close to frozen are fun for baby to experience.
 Helps with sensory development.

 Move and Crawl: Help baby get into crawling position.
 Support their stomach and hips if needed.
 Once baby is crawling, hold a toy in front of them to get them to move.
 Helps baby develop motor skills.